Tsuchigumo

 Historian Sōkichi Tsuda (ja) pointed out that, unlike terms like Kumaso and Emishi which referred to distinct groups, "Tsuchigumo" as used in the Fudoki often appears as the designation for specific individuals rather than entire peoples.
 Historian Yoshiyuki Takioto (ja) further suggests that these individuals were likely local chieftains whose power stemmed from shamanistic authority.
 This is supported by accounts in the Kyushu Fudoki where certain Tsuchigumo figures appear as priests or mediums involved in agricultural rituals or appeasing angered deities (kami).

 The transformation of the Tsuchigumo into a monstrous, giant spider-like yōkai occurred during the Japanese medieval period (late 12th to early 17th centuries).
 One of the earliest and most influential depictions is found in variant texts of The Tale of the Heike, particularly the "Sword Scroll" (tsurugi-no-maki), which was compiled in the early 13th century.
 In this version, the creature is called a "mountain spider" (山蜘蛛, yamagumo), and its defeat by the hero Minamoto no Yorimitsu gives rise to the legend of his sword, Kumo-kiri ("Spider-Cutter").
 As depictions evolved through later periods, the Tsuchigumo became increasingly bizarre and monstrous.
 The 14th-century emakimono (picture scroll) Tsuchigumo Sōshi portrays it as a colossal monster, and stories involving its extermination often feature Yorimitsu and his legendary retainer Watanabe no Tsuna, heroes also famous for defeating the powerful oni Shuten-dōji.
 The yōkai Tsuchigumo became a popular subject in Noh theatre, Jōruri puppet plays, and Kabuki.
-It's important to note that the historical Tsuchigumo have no direct connection to the actual ground spider species Jigumo (Antrodiaetus japonicus).
-Similarly, the modern Japanese common name for tarantulas (Ōtsuchigumo-ka, オオツチグモ科, Theraphosidae) was inspired by the mythological creature but has no historical link, as tarantulas are not native to Japan.
+The historical Tsuchigumo have no direct connection to the actual ground spider species Jigumo (Antrodiaetus japonicus).
+Similarly, the modern Japanese common name for tarantulas (Ōtsuchigumo-ka, オオツチグモ科, Theraphosidae) which was inspired by the mythological creature has no historical link, as tarantulas are not native to Japan.